Discovery intent

 What is a 3D QR code?

-A 3D QR code is a QR pattern expressed as physical geometry, usually as raised or recessed modules that can be printed, engraved, or embedded.
+A 3D QR code is a QR pattern expressed as physical geometry, usually as raised or recessed QR squares that can be printed, engraved, or embedded.

 Do 3D QR codes need special scanning apps?